Qyoom/qyoom.github.io/_posts/2016-01-28-coen-population-drift-2.md

 title:  "Natural Selection and Population Drift (Part 2)"
 date:   2016-01-20 11:18:25 -0800
 ---
 In [Part 1 of this series](http://qyoom.github.io/coen-population-drift-1/) I used a stacked bar chart to visualize my interpretation of the population drift algorithm described by Enrico Coen in the first chapter of his book *Cells to Civilizations, The Principles of Change That Shape Life*.
 See that post for an overview of the four main principles Coen explains are at play in evolution (variation, competition, persistence, reinforcement).
-Here I have used what in D3js is called packed circles, or bubble chart, to render a more figurative, real-time version of the algorithm.
+Here I have used what in D3js is called packed circles, or bubble chart, to render a more figurative, real-time version of the algorithm (Note: may take up to 5 or more minutes to complete).

-####Cycles of selection and replication drifting toward convergence (may take up to 5 or more minutes)
+####Cycles of selection and replication drifting toward convergence

 <div id="chart"></div>